Chicken Cordon Bleu Sauce

 Instructions

-• Whisk cornstarch and heavy whipping cream together in a small bowl.
+• Whisk the cornstarch and cold heavy whipping cream together in a small bowl until completely smooth.
 Set aside.

 Bowl of cream and corn starch mixing with a whisk to make Chicken Cordon Bleu Sauce.